 If you delete a user and realize you needed something that was in their Private folder, the content can be restored from trash.

 The files are restored to the path /Shared/Files from Deleted Users.

-When the folder and it's content are restored, the permissions to this folder will be inherited from the parent (Shared) folder.
+When the folder and its contents are restored, the permissions to this folder will be inherited from the parent (Shared) folder.

 The rules for deactivating or deleting a user with regard to links is explained in the My Links FAQ.

-When a user is deleted, the admins will receive an email User Deprovisioning Report.
+When a user is deleted, the Admins will receive an User Deprovisioning Report email.